Our practice has been established for over 25 years and receives more than 1,500 referrals a year from over 100 dentists.

 You are also able to refer patients to us for the following X-Rays:

 Download our x-ray referral form

 NHS Patient Waiting List

-Once you have referred a patient to us for an orthodontic assessment, you will be placed on our New Patient Waiting List, subject to the assessment outcome, if you are eligible for NHS treatment you will then be transferred to our Treatment Waiting List.
+Once you have referred a patient to us for an orthodontic assessment, they will be placed on our New Patient Waiting List, subject to the assessment outcome, if the patient is eligible for NHS treatment they will then move to our Treatment Waiting List.

 We receive over 1,500 referrals a year; therefore, we have two types of waiting lists: